sonatique/ErrorCorrection/README.md

 ## ReedSolomon

-A library to implement Reed-Solomon encoding, specificaly to operate on byte, and for bytes Little-Endian order.
+A library to implement Reed-Solomon encoding, specificaly to operate on byte, and for bytes in Little-Endian order.

 This code is adapted from https://github.com/antiduh/ErrorCorrection, thank you very much to the original author.